v-sbradley/bacx-pr/topics/tv-technical-videos.md

 ## Create a video

 1. When a PM is planning a video, they let their writer know about their plans.
+Ideally, the PM and writer discuss videos as part of the product documentation planning.
 2. The PM writes a short script that explains how to do something.
 The script should be about 1 page.
 See [Sample scripts](tv-sample-scripts.md) for examples or contact your writer for help.
-3. CP reviews the script.
+3. CP (both your writer and Abhinav) reviews the script.
 4. The PM records the video using Camtasia.
 5. CP edits the video.
 6. The PM views and sign off on the video.
 7. CP does production work so the video can be published to [YouTube](https://www.youtube.com/channel/UCJGCg4rB3QSs8y_1FquelBQ) and RedTiger.

 ### Use Camtasia